SabithPkcMnr/WebViewMaster/README.md

 -Download Listener to check if a file ready to download<br>
 <br>
 <h3>Extras</h3>
--Webpage Title on
+-Webpage Title on ActionBar
--App Exit Dialog<br>
+-App Exit Dialog on first page<br>
 -Back button to go back (otherthan web back button)
 <br><br>
 Hope that you like it!
 Here's a screenshot on how it works!